 \subsection{Non-Gaussian fixed points}

-In the remainder of this section we focus on non-Gaussian fixed points, $h\not=0$.
+In the remainder of this section we focus on non-Gaussian fixed points at which the coupling $h$ is non-vanishing, see \Eq{defh}.
 We derive two further relations determining, together with the constraints discussed in the previous section, the four parameters $\eta_{1,2}$ and $z_{1,2}$.
 This is possible without explicitly solving \Eqs{flow2}.
-The present subsection is, for most part, not relevant for \Sect{comparisons} and can be skipped at first reading.

 The expressions of the flow integrals $\hat{I}^{(2)}_i(y)$ in \Eqs{flow2}, in terms of the functions $\delta Z_{i}$, are given in the appendix, in \Eqs{I12hat}--\eq{rescaled_flow_2}, with \eq{F11}--\eq{F24}.
 To understand the relevance of the different contributions adding to these integrals let us consider in more detail both, the limits $\hat p\to0$ ($p\ll k$) and $\hat p\to\infty$ ($p\gg k$).